logantsai/markdown-cv/index.md

 >architecture.
 I want to implement or touch new architecture which never face.

 - Java/Python:
->Between reading the answer of leetcode test, I learned much new language feature and tried to taste it <br />
+>Between reading the answer of leetcode test, I learned much new language feature and tried <br />
->in actual project.
+>to taste it in actual project.

 ## Miscellaneous
 - Programming language: C, C++, Markdown